Csmolarchuk/Getting-and-Cleaning-Data/README.md

 ##Files included in the dataset
-dataset.txt - contains the data for the dataset Codebook.md - describes all of the variables run_analysis.R - containes the R script used to generated the dataset from the original data ReadMe.md - provides an overview of the dataset
+dataset.txt - contains the data for the dataset Codebook.md - describes all of the variables run_analysis.R - contains the R script used to generated the dataset from the original data ReadMe.md - provides an overview of the dataset

 ##Variables